Paycheck Protection Program Information

 As your Congressman, I will continue working with federal, state, and local officials to accelerate Louisiana’s response efforts and our capabilities in fighting the COVID-19 virus.

-H.R.
-6201 – the second Coronavirus bill – was signed into law by President Trump on Wednesday, March 18th.
+On March 18, President Trump signed H.R.
+6201 – the second Coronavirus bill into law.
 This bill requires free access to coronavirus testing, ensuring there are no cost barriers to these tests.
 It also included $1.2 billion to help cover the costs of testing, including $142 million to directly help our servicemembers and veterans.

-The CARES Act - the third Coronavirus bill - unanimously passed the Senate.
+On March 27, President Trump signed The CARES Act - the third Coronavirus bill - into law.
 This package will provide further assistance to our economy, including direct relief payments to most American taxpayers.
-Click here for the full text of the CARES Act.
+CLICK HERE TO READ THE BIPARTISAN PHASE III CORONAVIRUS RELIEF BILL

 Information for Individuals